window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'G-KPZDK07XVY');

 The Risks of Smoking in Pregnancy

 Smoking is one of the most harmful behaviors for pregnant women and their babies.
 Smoking during pregnancy can cause a variety of adverse health effects, such as low birth weight, premature delivery, stillbirth, and infant mortality.
-Smoking can also increase the risk of complications during pregnancy and delivery, such as ectopic pregnancy, placental abruption, preeclampsia, and bleeding.
-Smoking can also affect the long-term health and development of the child by increasing the risk of asthma, respiratory infections, ear infections, learning disabilities, behavioral problems, and sudden infant death syndrome (SIDS).
+Smoking during pregnancy can lead to complications such as ectopic pregnancy, placental abruption, preeclampsia, and bleeding.
+It can also impact the child's long-term health by increasing the risk of asthma, respiratory and ear infections, learning disabilities, behavioral problems, and SIDS.
+According to the World Health Organization (WHO)

-According to the World Health Organization (WHO), about 10% of pregnant women worldwide smoke tobacco during pregnancy.
+About 10% of pregnant women worldwide smoke tobacco during pregnancy.
 In some countries, such as Indonesia, Bulgaria, Chile, Greece, France, Croatia, Serbia, Montenegro, Bosnia-Herzegovina, and Argentina, the prevalence of smoking in pregnancy is even higher than 20%.
 Smoking in pregnancy is responsible for an estimated 2.4% of all stillbirths and 5% of all infant deaths globally.

 Smoking cessation is one of the most critical interventions for improving maternal and child health.
 Quitting smoking before or during pregnancy can reduce the risk of many adverse outcomes and improve the health and well-being of both the mother and the baby.
 For example, quitting smoking before 15 weeks of gestation can eliminate most of the increased risk of low birth weight.
 Quitting smoking at any time during pregnancy can reduce the risk of preterm birth and stillbirth.